microsoft/VerifiableCredential-SDK-Android/README.md

 }
 ```

 All our public APIs return `Result<T>` objects.
 This forces explicit error handling.
-Always make sure to import
+Always make sure to use the following import statement.
 ```kotlin
 import com.microsoft.did.sdk.util.controlflow.Result
 ```

-You can unpack and handle these results easily in Kotlin with a `when`
+You can unpack and handle these results easily in Kotlin with the `when` statement

 ```kotlin
 when (result) {